dsifford/CSC_3110/assignment_02/assignment_02.md

 > a.
 00001

+Max number of searches if no initial match = $1000 - 5 + 1 = 996$

+Each iteration initially matches, and continues to match $5$ times, until it ultimately fails.

+Thus, there will be $996 * 5 = 4980$ comparisons in total.

 > b.
 10000

+Max number of searches if no initial match = $1000 - 5 + 1 = 996$

+Each initial iteration immediately fails.

+Thus, there will be $996$ comparisons in total.

 ## 8. Problem 6 (2 points)

 > Give an example of a text of length `n` and a pattern of length `m` that
 > constitutes a worst-case input for the brute-force string-matching algorithm.
 > Exactly how many character comparisons will be made for such input?

+A simple example of this can be found in the last problem (part a).

+As previously stated, there will be $4890$ comparisons.

 # Exercises 3.4